pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 ```

 ##### Broadcasting Events
-Unlike other methods, events are not handled automatically upon client request, they must be called by the application API (for example to signal a status change to all connected clients).
+Unlike other methods, events are not handled automatically upon client request, they must be called by the application API (for example to signal a status change to all connected clients) with the `broadcast` method.

+Similar to route registration, a call to `broadcast` does not enforce using the proper path.
+It is the responsibility of the user to ensure that a consistent path is used across event method registration & calls to `broadcast`.
+This choice allows a maximal flexibility in designing the API as desired by end users.

 There are several approaches to handle state changes: